 Android Wear v Tizen: Apps

 Perhaps because of Android Wear's slow start in terms of sales, it has had less attention from headline grabbing apps and companies.
 With more fashion partnerships coming to fruition, though, this could change very quickly.
-There is already a nice line in Android Wear watch faces and individual smartwatch makers, like Tag, are pushing these bespoke downloads as a reason to choose one smartwatch over another.
+There is a nice line in Android Wear watch faces and individual smartwatch makers, like Tag and Casio, are pushing these bespoke downloads as a reason to choose one smartwatch over another.

 It's worth remembering that Android Wear supports alerts from pretty much any app you have on your Android phone.
 So you may just tell us to quit our bitching if that's all you require of your second screen.

-Read this: The best Samsung Gear S2 apps so far
+Read this: The best Samsung Gear S3 apps so far

-Tizen is definitely lagging for - it finally has Uber and there's a few Big Deals like Evernote, Twitter, eBay and the like which are all slick and built for the Gear S2.
+Tizen is definitely lagging though it does has Uber, a dedicated Spotify app and Nest, which uses the rotating bezel to adjust your thermostat.
 There are apps such as Mr. Time Maker which lets you play around or create watch faces and Samsung has a few smart home and car deals with its own SmartThings platform and Volkswagen.

-But apart from a short list of big partnerships and a smattering of popular apps, devs don't seem to be prioritising this OS.
+But apart from a short list of big partnerships and a smattering of popular apps, it's not really clear whether devs are prioritising this OS.
 Plus beyond the watch faces, neither operating system is *that* customisable in terms of the look of the interface.
 Still, as we're starting to mull over, maybe smartwatch apps aren't the make or break we thought they were.

 Tizen v Android Wear: Health and fitness

-Android supports GPS and smartwatches like the Sony SmartWatch 3 and Moto 360 Sport have taken advantage of this.
-No-one has been able to turn Android Wear into a platform for real fitness enthusiasts yet.
-Sony has come the closest - but there's definite potential here.
+Android supports GPS and smartwatches like the LG Watch Sport, Polar M600, the New Balance RunIQ, Sony SmartWatch 3 and Moto 360 Sport have taken advantage of this.
+Polar has arguably come the closest to turning Android Wear into a platform for real fitness enthusiasts and there's still definite potential here

-In terms of basic tracking, you can use Google Fit to track walking, cycling and running.
+In terms of basic tracking, you can use Google Fit to track the likes of walking, cycling and running.
 It monitors steps, distance and estimated calories burned as standard then add this data to stats collected by dedicated fitness wearables in Fit on your Android smartphone.
-It's not completely comprehensive but Adidas, Strava, Withings, Nike+ and RunKeeper have signed up.

 Android Wear v Tizen: Verdict

 If you're plugged into Google's services or you need a specific sensor, feature or finish, it's worth diving into the specifics of what each Android Wear smartwatch offers.
-If you've never worn a smartwatch before, you have a compatible phone and you want a device that is easy to use from day one, try on a Gear S2 for size.
-And if you can wait, it's worth keeping an eye on new developments with both operating systems for a month or two before taking the plunge.
+If you've never worn a smartwatch before, you have a compatible phone and you want a device that is easy to use from day one, try on a Gear S3 or Gear S2 for size.

-Also, remember - there's a whole bunch of smartwatches disguised as analogue watches from Fossil, Withings and co.
-This isn't part two of the smartphone race, everyone is doing their own thing from Olio to Vector and beyond Android Wear and Tizen, a startup or fashion giant might have made the perfect smartwatch platform for you.
+Also, remember - there's a whole bunch of hybrid smartwatches disguised as analogue watches from Fossil, Withings and co.
+This isn't part two of the smartphone race, everyone is doing their own thing and beyond Android Wear and Tizen, a startup or fashion giant might have made the perfect smartwatch platform for you.

 Shop for recommended Android Wear watches on Amazon